Character.org 11 Principles Sourcebook Training Seminar (1-day or 2-day)

 “This interactive day was upbeat and valuable.
 We now have clear ideas to build the school we want–which will certainly enhance learning across the board.”

-CEP trainers provide an overview of the Eleven Principles, with significant focus on the foundational steps for systemic change.
-This work includes looking at existing school culture and “hidden curriculum,” the importance of establishing common core ethical values used to guide judgment and decision-making, and understanding how character is formed.
+Character.org trainers provide an overview of the 11 Principles of Effective Character, with significant focus on the foundational steps for systemic change.
+This work includes looking at existing school culture and “hidden curriculum,” the importance of establishing core ethical values used to guide judgment and decision-making, and understanding how character is formed.

 Eleven Principles Sourcebook Leadership Institute (1-day or 2-day)